learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 > Note that Kubernetes components can (and do) edit resources in the etcd storage.
 For this reason, when you *get* a resource, it usually has more fields than you defined wen you *created* the resource.
 This is particularly true for status fields that are created and updated by Kubernetes components while the resource is stored in etcd.

 Kubectl then displays the received data to you in whatever output format you specified to the `kubectl get` command.
+You can specify the desired output format with the `-o` option.

-One of these output formats is JSON (which you can specify with the `-o json` option).
+One of these output formats is JSON (`-o json`).
 In this case, kubectl just dumps the entire received JSON data to the screen.
-Another common output format is YAML (which you can specify with the `-o yaml` option).
+Another common output format is YAML (`-o yaml`).
 In this case, kubectl first converts the received JSON to YAML and then prints it to the screen.

-However, the default output format (when you don't specify any `-o` option) is the human-readable table format that was shown at the beginning.
+The default output format (when you don't specify any `-o` option) is the human-readable table format that was shown at the beginning.
 And now you should see how this format comes about.
-Basically, kubectl just picks some of the resource fields in the received JSON (ignoring all the others) and prints them out as a table.
+Basically, kubectl just picks some of the resource fields in the received JSON specification and prints them out as a table.

-This means that, even with the default format, the full data of the resources is actually there, but kubectl just shows fraction of it to you.
+This means that, even with the default format, the full specifications of the resources are actually there, but kubectl just shows fraction of them to you.

 But what kubectl can do, you can do too!
-In the next section you will learn how to define a custom output format in which *you* can define which data to pick and display in the output table.
+In the next subsection you will learn how to define a custom output format in which *you* define which data to pick and display in the output table.

 ### The custom-columns output format